UKHomeOffice/dq-nats-historical-processing/README.md

-# dq-nats-sftp-python
+# dq-nats-historical-processing

 [![Docker Repository on Quay](https://quay.io/repository/ukhomeofficedigital/dq-nats-sftp-python/status "Docker Repository on Quay")](https://quay.io/repository/ukhomeofficedigital/dq-nats-sftp-python)

 A collection of Docker containers running a data pipeline.
 Tasks include:
+- Go through the S3 LOCATION provided and prepare a list of batch files.
-- SFTP LIST files
+- Download the batch files from S3 (NATS ARCHIVE)
-- SFTP GET from a remote SFTP server
-- Running virus check on each file pulled from SFTP by sending them to ClamAV API
-- AWS S3 PUT files to an S3 bucket
+- Process the downloaded S3 files, transform and AWS S3 PUT files to an S3 bucket (NATS INTERNAL)

 ## Dependencies